Respect Life Month

 Greetings and thank you for your ministry in service of the Gospel of Jesus Christ!
 As you are well aware, October is Respect Life Month in the Diocese of Orange as throughout the U.S. I am appreciative of all the good activities happening in parishes throughout the Diocese to uphold the life and dignity of the human person and the common good.
 I write to commend to you some opportunities to highlight this work in a special way during October.

 Parishes are invited to host a ministry fair and other activities in which the beauty of our Catholic teaching on life from conception to natural death can be shared with greater numbers of parishioners.
-In addition, special resources for students, parents, teachers, schools, and youth ministry are available at respectlifeweek.com/orange.
+In addition, special resources for students, parents, teachers, schools, and youth ministry for a Respect Life Week are available.
+Themes include Forgiveness and Mercy, Post Abortion Healing, Human Trafficking, Mental Health, Adoption, and Racism.

 Please consider preaching on the protection of life, from conception to natural death, and the dignity of the human person, before or during the month.
 Specifically, consider mentioning the following particular issues of focus: